harisehsan/AndroidAutomationGeneral/README.md

-I have developed the total four scenarios and the explanation of these scenarios are as follows:
+I have developed the total four scenarios on Android and the explanation of these scenarios are as follows:

 Pre-Requisites for execution: